apache/sedona/docs/tutorial/rdd.md

 ### Create a generic SpatialRDD

 A generic SpatialRDD is not typed to a certain geometry type and open to more scenarios.
 It allows an input data file contains mixed types of geometries.
-For instance, a WKT file contains three types gemetries ==LineString==, ==Polygon== and ==MultiPolygon==.
+For instance, a WKT file contains three types geometries ==LineString==, ==Polygon== and ==MultiPolygon==.

 #### From WKT/WKB